 Business Law deals with the legal implications of business decisions and activities.
 This course provides background information on the legal system and potential business liabilities and covers the law of contract and commercial paper such as promissory notes.
-3 semester credits

 BUS 312 Business Law II